SeekDaSky/Sok/README.md

 ​	The Buffer class is the heart of any I/O operation.
 It's behavior is similar to the [Java NIO ByteBuffer](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html). it also include primitives to read unsigned types.
 Right now as Sok uses Kotlin 1.2.70 unsigned types are represented with bigger types (an unsigned Byte is a Short, an unsigned Short is an Int, etc...) but as soon as Kotlin 1.3 comes out the Buffer class will use native unsigned types.

-​	A Buffer can be created either by allocating memory or using an existing ByteArray as a backing.
+​	A Buffer can be created either by allocating memory or using an existing ByteArray as a back buffer, thus avoiding copy.

 ```kotlin
 fun allocMultiplatformBuffer(size :Int) : MultiplatformBuffer